phrazzld/rubberduck/README.md

 `rubberduck search "<pattern>"`

-Note: `search` ignores case and returns the lines immediately trailing and following the line with the matched pattern.
+Note: `search` ignores case, searches for whole words, and returns the lines immediately trailing and following the line with the matched pattern.
 It is equivalent to running:

-`egrep "<pattern>" -R $ENTRIES_PATH --ignore-case -C 1`
+`egrep "<pattern>" -R -w $ENTRIES_PATH --ignore-case -C 1`

 ## Testing